 A/N, 3/2/13: To clarify, this chapter opens with Ducky's thoughts prior to Jethro's arrival at Bethesda.
 After the line break, it picks up where chapter four left off.

-I apologize for the long wait for resolution.
-I'm very grateful that Laine was willing to take this one on so it would finally be finished.
+I'm very grateful that Laine was willing to take this one on so it would finally be completed.
 She's an excellent writer, the best NCIS fanfic has to offer, and I'm honored to have her help.
-If you haven't already read Laine's work, you can find a link to her profile in my favorite authors list.
+If you haven't already read Laine's wonderful work, you can find a link to her profile in my favorite authors list.

 Donald Mallard sat quiet in the chair at Tony's bedside, taking a brief break from the steady chatter he'd kept up, hoping Tony would latch onto his voice, follow it as a guide out of the abyss.
 Interspersed frequently among encouragements and rambling tales was a re-telling of the information he'd received from Tobias Fornell last night when he'd called anyone and everyone who might possibly know Jethro's whereabouts.
 If only one message made it through, he hoped Anthony would know that Gibbs had chosen him over Granger.